Export cost data with an Azure Storage account SAS key

 - Select Basic for Preferred routing tier.

 - Select key1 for Signing key.
-If you rotate or update the key that's used to sign the SAS token, you'll need to regenerate a new SAS token for your export.
+If you rotate or update the key used to sign the SAS token, you must regenerate a new SAS token.

 - Select Generate SAS and connection string.
 The SAS token value shown is the token that you need when you configure exports.